 Lawsuits

-That said, Gemini’s co-founder recently filed a lawsuit against DCG and Genesis for allegedly defrauding Gemini Earn users.
-While it is not yet clear if Barry used DCG and its subsidiaries for fraudulent activity.
+That said, Gemini’s co-founder filed a lawsuit against DCG and Genesis for allegedly defrauding Gemini Earn users.
+However, it is not yet clear if Barry used DCG and its subsidiaries for fraudulent activity.
 So far, neither the New York Court nor the Securities and Exchange Commission have acted against Barry and his companies.

 On the other hand, Genesis also filed a lawsuit against DCG for unpaid debts, including the loan of 18,000 BTC in 2022.
-In response, Silbert insisted that the DCG was working toward liquidating and distributing assets to Genesis creditors.
+In response, Silbert insisted that DCG was working toward liquidating and distributing assets to Genesis creditors.

 What lies ahead?